raneem-yad/project-portfolio-3/README.md

 <br>

 *   ### Design
     The tracking system displays pages as steps for tracking daily tasks.
-Every page contains information guiding the user how to interact with the application<br>
+Every page contains information guiding the user on how to interact with the application<br>
     -   <b>TaskTracker Menu Page:</b>
-        When the user first launches the program a welcome message is displayed with options table.<br>
+        When the user first launches the program a welcome message is displayed with an options table.<br>
 <img src="readme/home.png" width="80%"><br>

     -   <b>TaskTracker Tasks Page</b>
-          When the user login and see his daily tasks.<br>
+          When the user logs in and sees his daily tasks.<br>
 <img src="readme/tasks_menu.png" width="80%"><br>

     -   <b>TaskTracker overview Tasks Page</b>